Moldo

 Shipwreck Treehouse

 The storm shattered the HMS Lillian against the rocks of the island.
 For weeks, the crew collected timber and rope, waiting for the fleet to notice the signal fires.
 But as time dragged on, it became more and more unlikely that they would escape the island.
-So the crew began to build a life here—houses first, then bridges, soon leadership, protection, and even a market.
-Months turned into years,
+So the crew began to build a life: houses first, then bridges, soon leadership, protection, and even a market.
+Months turned into years, and somehow, the life they had left behind faded away.
+Of all the places and all the people they could have been stranded with, these didn’t seem so bad.

 The Temple of Lagi

-Devoted to Lagi, the Storm Mother, and elemental goddess of the sky, this majestic temple perches atop the spiraling peaks of Moldo’s northern coast, concealed among cascading waterfalls and sheer, mist-cloaked cliffs.
+Devoted to Lagi, the Storm Mother and elemental goddess of the sky, this majestic temple perches atop the spiraling peaks of Moldo’s northern coast, concealed among cascading waterfalls and sheer, mist-cloaked cliffs.
 At its heart is Kato, the temple’s guardian, who tests all who dare to make the climb.
-Those seeking the Storm Mother’s blessing must prove their worth—braving dizzying heights, facing monstrous creatures of the air, and enduring howling winds that threaten to send them plummeting into the hungry sky.
+Those seeking the Storm Mother’s blessing must prove their worth, braving dizzying heights, facing monstrous creatures of the air, and enduring howling winds that threaten to send them plummeting into the hungry sky.
 Fury, strength, and courage are measured in her trials.

 The temple itself is carved from a towering crag that juts skyward from a spring-fed lake.
-Its countless chambers and corridors spiral upward, threading through precarious ledges.
-The final ascent requires challengers to walk along the temple’s outer walls, where the full fury of the storm wind rage around them.
+Its many chambers and corridors spiral upward, threading through precarious ledges.
+The final ascent requires challengers to walk along the temple’s outer walls, where the full fury of the storm winds rage around them.
 Only those who endure to the summit may stand before Kato and prove themselves in battle to Lagi.

 The Colony

-Nestled along the far eastern shore of Moldo is the Colony. a small walled settlement that was founded by lost explorers who, resigning themselves to the island’s curse, chose to build a life rather than continue seeking escape.
-Over time, the Colony has grown into a haven for the stranded—a gathering place for shipwrecked survivors, runaways from the Brood, and other outcasts who fear the island’s dangers.
+Nestled along the far eastern shore of Moldo is the Colony, a small walled settlement that was founded by lost explorers who, resigning themselves to the island’s curse, chose to build a life rather than continue seeking escape.
+Over time, the Colony has grown into a haven for the stranded, a gathering place for shipwrecked survivors, runaways from the Brood, and other outcasts who fear the island’s dangers.
+Unlike the warriors and monsters who stalk Moldo’s jungles and ruins, the people of the Colony are largely non-combatants, relying on their community and isolation to keep them safe.
+Their location, far from the warring Brood and Nusima, offers them a fragile peace.
+Here they are sheltered from the worst of the elemental curses that plague the island.
+But on Moldo, true safety is an illusion.

 The Fall of Akamora

-Coiled around the ruins, entombing them in its colossal remains, lie the bones and scales of a titan serpent with vast red wing, its head nowhere to be found.
+Coiled around the ruins, entombing them in its colossal remains, lie the bones and scales of a titan serpent with vast red wings, its head nowhere to be found.
 This is all that remains of Liki’akamora, a fallen divine once revered as a god.
-Betrayed by the Elemental Gods and slain by mortals, Liki’akamora’s story has faded into myth which claim that if the serpent’s missing head is ever found and rejoined to its body, the dead god will awaken, rising to seek vengeance upon those who killed it.
+Betrayed by the Elemental Gods and slain by mortals, Liki’akamora’s story has faded into myth which claim that if the serpent’s missing head is ever found and rejoined to its body, the dead god-king will awaken, rising to seek vengeance upon those who killed it.
 Today, the ruin remains undisturbed, its slick, crumbling stone and treacherous waters keeping even the most curious explorers at bay.

 The Temple of Afi

 The elemental gods of Triton each have a champion.
 Though these champions have not been summoned in the modern age, the myths say their altars still stand.
 If one is defeated in battle, the champion offers a gift from their respective patron god.
-This Temple is devoted to Afi, the Earth Father and elemental god of the land and its guardian, Arewanna, will challenge any explorer's resilience, drive, and strength.
-Set in the heart of a volcano, the temple pits the challenges against the very land itself.
+This Temple is devoted to Afi, the Earth Father and elemental god of the land, and its guardian, Arewanna, will challenge any explorer's resilience, drive, and strength.
+Set in the heart of a volcano, the temple pits the challengers against the very land itself.

 Verdihyde Library